Quark and Gluon Helicity Evolution at Small $x$: Revised and Updated: Quark and Gluon Helicity Distributions and Structure Function at Small

 with the help of \eq{VxyG2}.
 Further, writing $D^i_{\un w} = (D^i_{\un w}/2) + (D^i_{\un w}/2)$ and integrating one of these terms by parts, while performing the same operation for $\cev{D}^i_{\un w}$, we arrive at

 The arguments similar to those used to show that the quark operator contribution to this term vanishes apply here to the $(D^i_{\un w} - \cev{D}^i_{\un w})^2$ and $(k_1^i - k^i)^2$ terms as well, leaving only the ``cross-talk" between the $D^i_{\un w} - \cev{D}^i_{\un w}$ and $k_1^i - k^i$ in \eq{unpol_G2}.
-Employing the definitions \eqref{Vi} and \eqref{double_angle_brackets} we the recast those remaining non-zero terms in \eq{unpol_G2} as
+Employing the definition \eqref{Vi}, we recast those remaining non-zero terms in \eq{unpol_G2} as